nimroddanielmaayan/natours/notes.md

 - The middleware that we used is also called the "middleware stack", and the order at which the middleware functions are called is very important

 - All middleware finctions end with a "next" method, except for the last one which ends with a send method

+- To add middleware, we'll usually want to use the app.use() method at the beginning of the application.
+This way, the middleware will be applied to every request.
+If we need middleware that applies only to a specific route, there are ways to do that

+- Any custom middleware has access to the request and response objects, and also to the next() method.
+Every middleware function should end with the next() method, except for the last one which should end with the send() method

+- Remember that when we have access to the req\res objects, we can add properties to them and not only read them.
+In many cases middleware does this

+- In the express documentation, there's a list of all the built-in middleware functions that express provides and also the third party middleware functions that are recommended by express

+### Routing

+- The express.Router() method and the pattern that's used with it create a way of separating the routes into different files, and then importing them into the main app.js file.
+This is a good way of organizing the code